Friday, September 11th-Sunday, September 13th, 2015

 Join us this November 6-8, 2015 for the second annual Lake Superior Storm Festival — a celebration of Superior’s wild side.

 There’s nothing quite like a November gale — wind howling, icy waves lashing the rocks, a shiver of awe running down your spine.
 Treat yourself to a storm-season retreat before the bedlam of the holidays begins.
 This event honors the power and wild beauty of the Big Lake.

 Each year the North Shore Music Association sponsors a great weekend for Bluegrass musicians and fans at Lutsen Resort on Lake Superior.

-Friday is check-in, registration and jamming, Saturday is a Mandolin workshop with Emory Lester, more jamming and an evening concert by our featured group, and Sunday is… more jamming before check-out.
+Friday is check-in, registration and jamming, Saturday is workshops, more jamming and an evening concert by our featured group, and Sunday is… more jamming before check-out.
 It’s a pickin’ weekend in a relaxed setting, and a wonderful opportunity to connect with your Bluegrass friends.
 There’s no cap on workshop participants, so relax and register when you arrive.

 The weekend includes a Saturday evening performance open to the public.

 Reserve your rooms now for your bluegrass weekend at Lutsen Resort on Lake Superior!
 Don’t miss their “3 days for the price of 2″ special, for Bluegrass Masters Weekend attendees only.
 Call (888) 752-2399 for reservations.

 Celebrate the crafts, customs, landscape, history and stories of winter travel